 - Feeling like they have to keep drinking or order to function

-- Engaging in activities where drinking is acceptable (e.g. having friends over to watch a football game, going to a cookout, etc.)
+- Engaging in activities where drinking is acceptable (e.g. having friends over to watch a football game, going to a cookout)

 How to Cope with an Alcoholic Spouse

 - Seek support — Within your very own community are support groups that can help you vocalize and process what you are going through.
 Al-Anon, the sister group to Alcoholics Anonymous, is the leading support group for the loved ones of alcoholics.
 Al-Anon focuses not on how you can fix your spouse, but how you can cope with this disease.
 There, you will be able to share your experiences and thoughts while listening to those of others.
-The cycle of sharing and listening can help you develop skills needed to manage your reality to the best of your ability.
+The cycle of sharing, listening helps you develop skills needed to manage your reality to the best of your ability.

 - Ask for professional help — It might sound completely backwards to even consider asking for professional help for yourself, but in many cases, it is necessary.
 Speaking with a therapist can give you the personalized attention you need to manage the thoughts and feelings you are having.

-- Set boundaries — Something you can do without the help of anyone else is set boundaries.
-You get to decide where your comfort zone lies and you are entitled to protect that.
+- Set boundaries — Setting boundaries is something you can do without the help of anyone else.
+You get to decide where your comfort zone lies and you may protect that.
 You may consider setting boundaries such as not allowing your spouse to come home drunk or taking control over your joint bank accounts to manage the family’s money.
 Setting boundaries within your household can help keep from enabling your spouse and encourage them to get help.

 Above all else, know that you are not alone.
 By reaching out and asking for help, you can get the support and boost you need to make it through the challenges that alcoholism presents.